Mine (Kelly Clarkson song)

-"Mine" is a song by American pop recording artist Kelly Clarkson, from her tenth studio album, Chemistry (2023).
+"Mine" is a song by American pop singer Kelly Clarkson, from her tenth studio album, Chemistry (2023).
 Accompanied with "Me", it was released on April 14, 2023, by Atlantic Records as the lead double A-side single.
 It was written by Clarkson, Eric Serna, Jesse Shatkin, and produced by Serna and Shatkin.

 Composition

 "Mine" was written by Clarkson, Eric Serna, and Clarkson's frequent collaborator Jesse Shatkin, with production by Serna and Shatkin.
 Clarkson wrote the song following her divorce in 2020.

 Release and promotion

 "Mine" was released as a double A-side lead single along with "Me" by Atlantic on April 14, 2023.
 Clarkson explained the reason behind the release saying, "we decided to release 'Mine' and 'Me' at the same time because I didn't want to release just one song to represent an entire album, or relationship."

 Live performances

 Clarkson debuted the song on her talk show on April 18, 2023.

 She then performed the song, in addition to the whole the entire Chemistry album at the Belasco Theatre in Los Angeles on April 24, 2023 to help celebrate the release of the album.